zhangxingshuo/py-mcl/README.md

 `>> analyzer.processRaw()`

 Note that this does not do any matching; rather, it reads from the `rawP.txt` created in the step before.
 Thus, one could store different output files to save time and processing power.
+This method creates a file called `out.txt`, which has the adjusted probability lists.

 The algorithm first measures the sharpness of the image using the variance of the Laplacian, a method described [here](http://www.pyimagesearch.com/2015/09/07/blur-detection-with-opencv/).
 It assigns a weight to the current update proportional to the variance of the Laplacian.
 Next, it adjusts the particles according to the command that is read from `commands.txt` using Python list splicing.
 Lastly, the previous generation is factored into the current update.